 Deceit is in the heart of them that imagine evil: but to the counsellors of peace is joy.

 The contrast in many proverbs is very helpful in finding the ellipses.
 Those that imagine evil against others are contrasted to those that counsel peace.
-Some men have evil ambitions against their neighbors, but other men only desire their health and peace.
+Some men have evil ambitions against their neighbors, but other men only desire their good and peace.
 While the one uses deceit to corrupt, steal, or hurt, the other uses truth to heal and strengthen.
 The reward to the former is sorrow and trouble, but the blessing to the righteous is joy.

 The cure is to keep your heart with all diligence, for out of it are the issues of life (Pr 4:23).
 Jesus and James warned very clearly that all sins begin in the heart (Matt 12:34-37; 15:18-20; Jas 1:13-16).
 If you harbor envy or strife in your heart, it makes you completely vulnerable to confusion and every evil work of the devil (Jas 3:14-16).